DART-Skyboard/Ariel/templates/ArcLake.md

 # Release Notes

-## Current Release: Web App Beta v1.0.b
+## Current Release: Web App Beta v1.1.b
+* **Three.js Element Scene Build Reworked**
+    * New Element Build with intermittent Animation and Custom Color Palette.
 * **Drag and Drop Functionality:**
     * Seamless Element List drag and drop between the Tab Scene and Mol Canvas.
     * Periodic Table drag and drop with multiple selection capabilities on both the Mol Canvas and Tab Scene.